What Happens When You Don’t Sleep?

 • Tired appearance (1)

-According to the CDC table below, we all need different amounts of sleep according to our age.
+According to the Centers for Disease Control and Prevention (CDC), we all need different amounts of sleep according to our age.
 The table below shows normal amounts of sleep for each age group.

 Burning the Candle at Both Ends